AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

    ``!`` | For a single statement line, decision partially covered or condition not covered on the line.
    ``+`` | All the statements, decisions and conditions on the line are covered.

-The :option:`=report` outputs feature an extra MCDC section in the Coverage Violations segment, which holds:
+The :cmd-option:`=report` outputs feature an extra MCDC section in the Coverage Violations segment, which holds:

 - The condition specific diagnosics (``independent influence not